JoGDelta/RepData_PeerAssessment1/JoGDelta_RepData_PeerAssessment1.md

 ## [1] 10766.19
 ```

 With the missing data filled in, the new mean (using imputed data) does not differ from the old mean, while the new median is bit higher than the old median.
 Also, the new mean and new median are now the same.
-These results are not surprising because I used the mean (average) number of steps per interval to fill in the 2304 missing values.
+These results are unsurprising because I used the mean (average) number of steps per interval to fill in the 2304 missing values.

 ## Part 5 - Are there differences in activity patterns between weekdays and weekends?